rzlim08/cookiecutter-fastapi/README.md

-## Cookiecutter-Modern
+## Cookiecutter-FastAPI
-* A modern, but simple cookiecutter python template
+* A cookiecutter template for setting up a simple fastapi project
 * Code first, configuration later

 ### How to run this: